Guilherme Soares

-Guilherme Araújo Soares (born 8 February 2001) is a Portuguese professional footballer who plays as a centre-back for the Portuguese club Braga B.
+Guilherme Araújo Soares (born 8 February 2001), known as Guilherme, is a Portuguese professional footballer who plays as a centre-back for Liga I club Petrolul Ploiești.

 Professional career

 A youth product of Braga since 2010, Soares was called up to their first team in 2021.
 He made his professional debut for Braga as a starter in a 0–0 Primeira Liga tie with Portimonense on 19 May 2021.
 He was assigned to their B-team for the 2021–22 season, where he scored one goal in 23 appearances.
 He signed a professional contract with Braga on 1 February 2022 until 2025.

+On 8 August 2023, Braga sent Soares on a season-long loan to Liga Portugal 2 club Oliveirense.